cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ## Abstract

-Fully deterministic structure serialization, which works across many languages and clients, is needed for the use case of structure signatures.
+Fully deterministic structure serialization, which works across many languages and clients, is needed when signing messages.
 We need to be sure that whenever we serialize a data structure, no matter in which supported language, the raw bytes will stay the same.
 [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3)